 Here we present a theory, and it is only a theory, abet one that seems to match well and predict the actual events which unfold in the world around us.
 We do not discuss what is right or wrong; moral or a-moral.
 We simply present some interesting facts, our theory which explains these facts, and end with a comment on the relative desirability of some of the possible outcomes.

-Russia, all benefited from keeping Sadam Hussein in power.
-They were
+France, Germany, and Russia, all benefited from keeping Sadam Hussein in

-essentially propped up their domestic agricultural industries.
-The following,
+the food, which essentially propped up their domestic agricultural industries.

-well referenced web article from the Heritage foundation lists all the major
+The following, well referenced web article from the Heritage foundation lists

-contracts for these countries.
-It is notable that one contract between
+all the major contracts for these countries.
+It is notable that one

-Russia and Iraq was for $40 Billion to develop the oil fields in Iraq.
+contract between Russia and Iraq was for $40 Billion to develop the oil fields

-Note that this article was written in 2003 and references the CIA factbook
+in Iraq.
+Note that this article was written in 2003 and references

-2002, Washington times, and Asia News Wire among its many sources.
+the CIA factbook 2002, Washington times, and Asia News Wire among its many

 Theres a lot of talk about how France, Germany, and Russia were making moral arguments against the invasion of Iraq.
 It is interesting that their moral arguments happen to align with their economic best interest.